MASILab/DeepN4/README.md

-###
+### DeepN4

+Official Pytorch implementation of DeepN4, from the paper:
 DeepN4: Learning ITKN4 Bias Field Correction for T1 weighted Images

 ---
 We propose **DeepN4**, a 3D UNet to generate Bias Field for T1w images.